mostav02/me_cleaner_wiki/How-does-it-work?.md

 For pre-Skylake images, the internal structure of the partitions is known, and also most of the modules can be removed.

-The LZMA modules are placed after the Huffman data (after the [LLUT](http://me.bios.io/ME_blob_format#LLUT_Breakdown)), therefore any byte from the end of the Huffman section to the end of the FTPR partition is overwritten with 0xff.
+The LZMA modules are placed after the Huffman data (after the [LLUT](http://me.bios.io/ME_blob_format#LLUT_Breakdown)) and their positions are clearly saved inside the manifests, so they can easily be removed.

 The Huffman modules are more tricky to remove, as the module manifests does not contain directly an offset.
 The Huffman modules are indexed by "chunks": each "chunk" represent a fixed-size block (usually 1024 bytes of uncompressed data) and it contains an offset to the Huffman stream and a flag.
 Each module manifest contains the base loading address of that module (that sets the starting chunk, `first_chunk = (module_base - overall_base) / chunk_size`) and the uncompressed module size (that sets the number of chunks, `last_chunk = first_chunk + module_size / chunk_size`).
 Once we have the chunk indexes we can iterate over them and remove the corresponding chunks of compressed data.